Try our new open source stack builder and get a free, customized report >> Get Started

 Keeping up with your operating system end of life is important to maintaining security compliance and security -- and that's not to mention the benefits that upgrading to a new version can bring.
 In this article, we look at CentOS 6 EOL and RHEL 6 EOL, and the options teams have available now that CentOS 6 and RHEL 6 are EOL.

-This means that CentOS 6 and RHEL 6 will no longer receive security updates or bug fixes.
+Now that CentOS 6 and RHEL 6 are EOL, it means that they will no longer receive security updates or bug fixes.
 This poses a major problem for organizations leveraging CentOS or RHEL.
-You're left with two viable options:
+For organizations using CentOS 6 or RHEL 6, there are two primary options:

-Upgrading from CentOS 6 to a supported version is an option.
-But there isn't much time left before CentOS 6 EOLs.
-This creates extra risks and extra costs to rush the upgrade.
+Upgrading from CentOS 6 to a supported version is an option, but staying on CentOS 6 while it's in EOL creates extra risks and extra costs to rush the upgrade.

 Considering upgrade from CentOS 6?
 Get expert advice.Talk to CentOS 6 Experts